Denmark

 Denmark began industrialising in the mid 19th century, becoming a major agricultural exporter.
 It introduced social and labour market reforms in the early 20th century, forming the basis for the present welfare state model and advanced mixed economy.
 Denmark remained neutral during World War I; Danish neutrality was violated in World War II by a rapid German invasion in April 1940.
 During occupation, a resistance movement emerged in 1943, while Iceland declared independence in 1944; Denmark was liberated after the end of the war in May 1945.
 In 1973, Denmark, together with Greenland but not the Faroe Islands, became a member of what is now the European Union; however, it negotiated certain opt-outs, such as retaining its own currency, the krone.

 Denmark is a developed country with an advanced high-income economy, high standard of living, and robust social welfare policies.
 Danish culture and society are broadly progressive egalitarian, and socially liberal; Denmark was the first country to legally recognise same-sex partnerships.
-It is a founding member of NATO, the Nordic Council, the OECD, the OSCE, the Council of Europe and the United Nations, and is part of the Schengen Area.
+It is a founding member of NATO, the Nordic Council, the OECD, the OSCE, the Council of Europe, and the United Nations, and is part of the Schengen Area.
 Denmark maintains close political, cultural, and linguistic ties with its Scandinavian neighbours.
-The Danish political system, which emphasizes broad consensus, is used by American political scientist Francis Fukuyama as a reference point for near-perfect governance; his phrase "getting to Denmark" refers to the country's status as a global model for stable social and political institutions.

 Etymology

 The etymology of the name "Denmark", the relationship between "Danes" and "Denmark", and the emergence of Denmark as a unified kingdom are topics of continuous scholarly debate.
 This is centred primarily on the morpheme "Dan" and whether it refers to the Dani or a historical person Dan and the exact meaning of the -"mark" ending.

 Most etymological dictionaries and handbooks derive "Dan" from a word meaning "flat land", related to German Tenne "threshing floor", English den "cave".
 The element mark is believed to mean woodland or borderland (see marches), with probable references to the border forests in south Schleswig.

-The first recorded use of the word Danmark within Denmark itself is found on the two Jelling stones, which are runestones believed to have been erected by Gorm the Old, considered to be Demark's first king, (c.
+The first recorded use of the word Danmark within Denmark itself is found on the two Jelling stones, which are runestones believed to have been erected by Gorm the Old, considered to be Denmark's first king, (c.
 955) and Harald Bluetooth (c.
 965).
 The larger of the two stones is popularly cited as the "baptismal certificate" (dåbsattest) of Denmark, though both use the word "Denmark", in the accusative tanmaurk (/[danmɒrk]/) on the large stone, and the genitive "tanmarkar" (pronounced /[danmarkaɽ]/) on the small stone, while the dative form tąnmarku (pronounced /[danmarkʊ]/) is found on the contemporaneous Skivum stone.
 The inhabitants of Denmark are there called tani (/[danɪ]/), or "Danes", in the accusative.